krakend/krakend-documentation/commands/run.md

     parent: Command line commands
 ---

-To start KrakenD you need to invoke the `run` command with the path to the configuration file.
+To start KrakenD, you need to invoke the `run` command with the path to the configuration file.
 You can also specify the port (defaults to `8080`)

     krakend run -c krakend.json